CAKE-com/pumble-node-sdk/docs/triggers-reference.md

 ```typescript
 await say("Message", "in_channel", true);
 ```
-If its set to true, the response will be posted as a reply to the original message.
+If it's set to true, the response will be posted as a reply to the original message.
 If the original message is in a thread, me response will be posted in the same thread.